An Adult Social Care Winter Plan to support care homes through the winter has been announced by the government.

 As part of the plans a dashboard will be introduced as a single point of information for local, regional and national government to monitor outbreaks and measures being implemented to reduce it.

 Further details are expected to be announced shortly on the granting of extra powers to local authorities and the CQC to take action where service improvement is required or staff movement is not being restricted.
-This could include restricting a service’s operation, issuing warning notices or placing conditions on a provider’s registration.
+This could include restricting a service’s operation, issuing a number of warning notices or placing conditions on a provider’s registration.

 Professor Martin Green OBE, Chief Executive, Care England said: “We welcome the Government’s focus on care homes and will work with them to implement the Winter Plan to ensure the best outcome for residents of care homes and their families.”